iamzinzi/simple_shell/README.md

 ### INSTALLATION AND USAGE EXAMPLES
 1. In the terminal, enter `git clone https://github.com/iamzinzi/simple_shell.git`
 2. cd into the file via `cd simple_shell`
+3. Compile with `gcc -Wall -Werror -Wextra -pedantic *.c -o hsh`
-3. Enter interactive mode with `./hsh`
+4. Enter interactive mode with `./hsh`
-4. Enter the command `ls -l`
+5. Enter the command `ls -l`
-5. Be happy!
+6. Be happy!
-6. Exit with `exit` or Ctrl-D or Ctrl-C
+7. Exit with `exit` or Ctrl-D or Ctrl-C

 The shell can also be run in non-interactive mode like so,
 `echo "/bin/ls" | ./hsh`